I came into this weekend not knowing how to ride a bike.

 Even back then I was a stubborn fighter, demanding an example of a time when riding a bike would be a skill applicable to anything I wanted to do in life.
 How can you argue with a five-year-old’s logic when it’s rock solid like that?

-So, riding a bike is never really a thing I’ve done, but I was already doing the half marathon this weekend, and I found out that if you did the half marathon and a bike ride of any distance, you got a special “brick” award.
-And we all know how I am about awards.
+So, riding a bike is never really a thing I’ve done.
+But I was already doing the half marathon, and I found out that if you did the half marathon plus a bike ride of any distance, you got a special brick award.
+We all know how I am about awards.

-This morning, I rented a bike.
-Now, on the way to the bike race, I’m thinking “I rock spin class at the gym.
+On the way to the bike race, I’m thinking “I rock spin class at the gym.
 I’m very coordinated.
-Obviously, I got this.”
+Obviously, I got this…”

-As the race drew closer, the ladies wished me the best of luck and said they hoped they’d see me at the finish to make sure I made it out alive.
+As the race drew closer, the family wished me the best of luck, saying they hoped they’d see me at the finish (to make sure I made it out alive).

 When the ride started, I wondered how I was ever going to make it five whole miles.
-I was wobbling left and right, and I wasn’t super sure I was going to have the best control over where I was going.
+I was wobbling left and right, not having the best control over where I was going.

-I am so unfamiliar with bike rides, I never had a feel for how many miles I had done.
-At any point in the ride you could’ve said I’d done one, or four, or ten, and I’d be all, “oh, okay.”
+I’m so unfamiliar with bike rides; I never had a feel for how many miles I’d done.
+At any point in the ride you could’ve said I’d done one, or four, or ten, and I’d be all, “Oh, okay.”
 There were no mile markers on the course (I guess that’s just how bike rides work, yes?)
-But, I was so concentrated on not dying (on not crashing and doing something awful to any important limbs for running…or hurting my face), that I didn’t focus too much on how far I had gone or how far I had to go.
+But, I was so concentrated on not dying (or at least crashing), that I didn’t focus too much on how far I’d gone, or how far I had to go.

 (Spoiler alert: Probably, if I’m writing this.
 Find out definitively tomorrow.)